 The referencing style used by the department is APA 6th edition.
 I used a different style in my undergraduate degree, but I found APA easy to get used to, especially thanks to the online resources and guides provided by the library.
 The faculty librarian also helped with any specific referencing queries.

 When I began looking for an MA to study, being part of the European Master’s in Translation Network (EMT) was my main criteria.
-EMT is a network run by the Directorate-General for Translation at the European Commission which awards a quality label to MA university programmes in translation which meet agreed professional standards and market demands.
-In the United Kingdom, there are currently 13 courses which are part of the EMT.
+EMT is a network run by the Directorate-General for Translation at the European Commission.
+It awards a quality label to MA university programmes in translation that meet agreed professional standards and market demands.
 You can find out more about this here.

-Both the campus and distance-learning courses at the University of Portsmouth became members of the EMT network, but unfortunately due to the UK leaving the EU, there are no longer any courses in the UK in the EMT network.
+Both the campus and distance-learning courses at the University of Portsmouth used to be members of the EMT network, but unfortunately due to the UK leaving the EU, there are no longer any courses in the UK in the EMT network.
 However, the University is a member of a number of other professional networks, such as the Institute of Translators and Interpreters (ITI).

 There is a dedicated area for advertising jobs, internships and volunteering on the Moodle site, which is updated regularly.
 Also, when staff are contacted with opportunities, they forward the emails to all students.

-The careers service at the University of Portsmouth, Purple Door, is a great resource which you can access for five years after graduation.
+The careers service at the University of Portsmouth, Purple Door, is a great resource that you can access for five years after graduation.
 There is an online jobs board, as well as advice and resources.
-They also run events and workshops which you can attend if you are able to travel there.
+They also run events and workshops that you can attend if you are able to travel there.

 Overall, I found the course to be very useful, especially for improving and gaining confidence in my translation and research skills.
 I would recommend the course to others, especially if flexibility is important to you.
 The large combination of languages is also a plus for people with rarer language pairs.

-Deadlines to apply are the 31st July if you are applying to start in September, or the 1st December if you are applying to start in January.
+Deadlines to apply are the 31st of July if you are applying to start in September, or the 1st of December if you are applying to start in January.